imrafaelmerino/java-fun/docs/README.md

 With **json-values**, you can go from a mutable Json to an immutable one, back and forth, and the API to manipulate them is the same, being both implementations hidden to the user.
 * Simplicity matters, and I 'd argue that **json-values** is simple.
-* As a developer, I'm convinced that code should wins arguments, so let me enumerate some examples, where I left the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)
+* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples, where I leave the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)
 ```
 json.mapKeys(toSneakeCase)

 obj.stream().parallel().map(toSneakCase).collect(JsObj.collector())

 json.mapElems(trim, ifStr)

 json.filterKeys(key.startsWith("field_"))

 json.filterElems(isNotNull)

 json.reduce(plus, ifInt.and(path.startsWith("a.b")))

 json.putIfAbsent("a.b", ()-> getElem)

-json.apppendIfPresent("c.d", ()-> getElem)
+json.appendIfPresent("c.d", ()-> getElem)

 json.prependAll("a.b", list)

 a.union(b, JsArray.TYPE.SET)
 a.union(b, JsArray.TYPE.LIST)
 a.union(b, JsArray.TYPE.MULTISET)

 a.intersection(b)
 ```
 I'd argue that it's very simple, expressive and concise.
 And that plus the fact that it's a persistent